Burmy/Pixis/README.md

-This is a photo management website that will allow users to post images, search for images and view and comment on individual image posts.
+This is a photo management website that allows users to post images, search for images and view and comment on individual image posts.

 # Build/Run Instructions